 - All 1099 contractor information (Here’s what you need to know about 1099s.)

-- And, finally, If you’re filing taxes on a cash basis but like to analyze your business on an accrual basis, be prepared to explain any adjustments that the tax accountant needs to back out to file on a cash basis (Learn more about the difference between cash and accrual accounting).
+- And, finally, If you’re filing taxes on a cash basis but like to analyze your business on an accrual basis, be prepared to explain any adjustments that the tax accountant needs to back out to file on a cash basis.

 If you’re looking at this list and feeling a guttural sense of dread, chances are your bookkeeper and accountant have some work to do before they make the hand-off to your tax preparer.
 For a free consultation on what needs doing before you hire a tax preparer, set up a time to talk to Paro’s finance experts by filling out this form.

 The following Paro freelancers contributed to this list and to our End-of-year Tax Guide: